-The included battery pack is installed underneath a cover.
-The Field PG has an integrated (Lithium-Ion) rechargeable battery.
-This makes the device portable, meaning you can use it without the external power supply.
-The battery also prevents data loss as a result of power failure.
+The supplied rechargeable battery is installed behind a cover.
+The rechargeable battery (Lithium-Ion) makes the device portable, independent of an external power supply.
+The battery pack also prevents data loss in case of power failure.
+Use the rechargeable battery supplied with the device only.